-- Advanced degree students who withdraw from the degree program or who start a leave of absence before the drop/add deadline will receive a full refund of the tuition or continuation fee for the current half year. - Advanced degree students who withdraw from the degree program or who start a leave of absence after the d/a deadline but prior to the published withdrawal deadline will receive a 50% refund of the tuition or continuation fee for the current term. - Advanced degree students who withdraw from the degree program or who start a leave of absence after the published withdrawal date has passed will receive no refund of tuition. - If a student withdraws or starts a leave of absence at any time prior to the d/a deadline, any institutional financial aid given for that term will be removed from the student's account.
+- Students who drop a course, withdraw from the degree program, or who start a leave of absence before the drop/add deadline will receive a full refund of the tuition or continuation fee for the current half year.
+Any financial aid administered will be deducted from their student account and may be used later. - Students who drop a course, withdraw from the degree program, or who start a leave of absence after the d/a deadline but prior to the published withdrawal deadline will receive a 50% refund of the tuition or continuation fee for the current term.
+Fifty percent of any financial aid will be deducted from their student account.
+Only 50% of aid will be available for a second attempt at a dropped course. - Students who withdraw from the degree program or who start a leave of absence after the published withdrawal date has passed will receive no refund of tuition or financial aid.
+No financial aid will be awarded for a second attempt at the dropped course